 - PEQAB strongly suggests the distribution and reviewing of samples of student work prior to the site visit to allow for a Desk Review in advance.
-Where that is not possible, a minimum of 90 minutes will have to been found somewhere in the site visit agenda for the EERP members to conduct this crucial task. - In the alternative and when/if practicable, the institution may give EERP/PEC appropriate/limited access to an area of the institution's learning system which has been pre-populated with anonymized student work.
+Where that is not possible, a minimum of 90 minutes will have to been found somewhere in the site visit agenda for the EERP members to conduct this crucial task. - In the alternative and when/if practicable, the institution may give EERP/PEC members appropriate/limited access to an area of the institution's learning system which has been prepopulated with anonymized student work.
 This would allow the EERP/PEC to select random samples of student work submitted to courses in the terminal years of the program.
 The work should be compiled in such a way as to preserve student anonymity and to provide the EERP/PEC with the other aspects/context of the work (assignment, course syllabi etc.) specified above. - In the absence of existing disclosures, PEQAB advises all degree granting institutions quality assured by the Postsecondary Education Quality Assessment Board to notify students of the potential use of samples of student work on their websites.
-The Secretariat suggests the following language, developed in consultation with the Office of the Information and Privacy Commissioner of Ontario: Anonymized copies of student work (essays, exams and other) submitted in courses may be made available to the External Expert Review Panel members as a part of the quality assurance process for academic degree programs in Ontario.
+The Secretariat suggests the following language, developed in consultation with the Office of the Information and Privacy Commissioner of Ontario: Anonymized copies of student work (essays, exams and other)

-&lt;sup>34 Anonymizing the samples of student work is strongly suggested.
+32 Anonymizing the samples of student work is strongly suggested.
 In the case of samples of student work that cannot be anonymized, such as with some types of visual or applied artwork, PEQAB would allow personal identifiers to be included if an organization has an internal policy or appropriate disclosures ensuring the students' consent to share samples of student work, with their personal identifiers included, with an External Panel.